ibm-cloud-docs/account/iam-access-concepts.md

 IAM administrators familiar with RBAC might use access groups to mimic an RBAC model.
 Conceptually an access group is similar to an RBAC role.
 If you're more familiar with using traditional RBAC roles like system administrator, network administrator, or storage administrator, these can be defined in {{site.data.keyword.cloud_notm}} IAM by using access groups with specific access policies that are assigned to each.
 For more information about using access groups and the best practices for assigning access, see [Best practices for organizing resources and assigning access](/docs/account?topic=account-account_setup).
 {: tip}

 For example, you can create an access group called `Storage Administrators`.
 When it is first created, no access is granted to any members of the access group.
-The access group can then be assigned policies granting the Administrator role to all storage resources in the account that are currently provisioned as well as any that will be created in the future.
+The access group can then be assigned policies granting the Administrator role to all storage resources in the account as well as any that will be created in the future.
 If a new user joins the team and their job in the organization is a storage administrator for the account, then they can simply be added to the access group and have all of the access that they need to do their job.

 This is a simple example, but the approach can be applied to any job, role, or responsibility in an organization.
 The access policies assigned to the access group can be fine-grained allowing for use cases like storage administrator of all storage in a specific resource group, and even for only a specific storage type.